disi-unibo-nlp/Phunny/src/resolution/README.md

 ## OpenAI Batch Inference
 Below is an example Bash script to run inference for the **Resolution** task with **CoT reasoning** and Greedy decoding, using OpenAI Batch API.
-Direct Inference is currenlty not supported with OpenAI models.
+*Note: Direct Inference is currenlty not supported with OpenAI models through Batch API.*

 ```bash
 #!/bin/bash